yowainwright/sassimple/README.md

   gulp.task('default', ['styles']);

 ```
-> \* More setups to come. *Note:* sass is fundamentally a ruby gem so there is inherently an extra build step with *sassimple*.
-However, the convenience of _lots_ of battle tested mixins after an exta setup step easily makes it worthwhile. + *sassimple* has it's own helper mixins.
+> \* More setups to come. *Note:* sass is fundamentally a ruby gem so there is inherently an extra build step with *Sassimple*.
+However, the convenience of _lots_ of battle tested mixins after an exta setup step easily makes it worthwhile. + *Sassimple* has it's own helper mixins.

 ## Awesome *3rd party sass libraries